 d) sometimes one can crate version per subproject and if we continue in newer project those old versions will not be on the list...

 e) I know RM 3.0.3 allows to filter it by version status, but this status can not be tailored (we use another field for in Plannning, In Dev, Tests, Shipped, Discarded)

-#30 Updated by Dipan Mehta 10 months ago
+#30 Updated by Dipan Mehta over 6 years ago

 Essentially, it is not just about the "Found in Version".
 If there are custom fields based on version - we need qualifiers whether the fields are open, locked or closed.